arehab-app/plux-adapter/README.md

 ## Logging

 Two types of logs are generated(all directories are relative to the main application executable):
 * Control logs are located in "logs" directory, these contain general purpose logs of everything of note that's going on in the library.
-These are configured in [PluxAdapter/Servers/PluxAdapter.Servers.exe.nlog](./PluxAdapter/Servers/PluxAdapter.Servers.exe.nlog).
+    * These are configured in [PluxAdapter/Servers/PluxAdapter.Servers.exe.nlog](./PluxAdapter/Servers/PluxAdapter.Servers.exe.nlog).
 * Data logs are located in "data" directory, these contain raw data received from sensors.
-These are stamped with logging start time and sensor path.
+    * The files are stamped with logging start time and sensor path.
+    * The files contain csv data with:
+        * Frame counter since device start.
+        * Time of frame as number of ticks(each tick is 100 ns, see [https://docs.microsoft.com/en-us/dotnet/api/system.datetime.ticks?view=netframework-4.5.1#remarks](https://docs.microsoft.com/en-us/dotnet/api/system.datetime.ticks?view=netframework-4.5.1#remarks)) since the epoch(1970-01-01, see [https://en.wikipedia.org/wiki/Epoch_(computing)](https://en.wikipedia.org/wiki/Epoch_(computing))).
+        * Data itself is stored in following columns using {sensor port}-{port channel} convention for column names(example: "11-0,11-1" are 2 columns for 11th port with 0th and 1st channel).

 ## License